akhos09/XenoCore/README.md

 * Make sure Python is added to your system's PATH.
 * If modules are missing, ensure `pip install -r requirements.txt` completed without errors.
-* Use `python --version` to verify you're using the correct Python version.
+* Use `python --version` to verify you're using the correct Python version (3.12.5 minimum).
-* Activate your virtual environment before running the script.
+* If you are in Windows disable Hyper-V, WSL, and Virtual Machine Platform.
+It could cause some trouble with VirtualBox.

 ## Development